wuzhanglin/CarND-Unscented-Kalman-Filter-Project/README.md

-# Unscented Kalman Filter Project Starter Code
+# Self-Driving Car Project 6.
+Extended Kalman Filter

-Self-Driving Car Engineer Nanodegree Program
+## Overview

 In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.